 If you continue to browse and use this website, you are agreeing to comply with and be bound by the terms and conditions of its use.
+These terms and conditions govern your use of our services and apply to all users of this website and services provided through this website.
 The Humanitarian reserves the right to modify these terms and conditions from time to time.

 - Other information relevant to client services provided by yourself or by your employer/ organization (see also specific service terms and conditions)

 Personal Information will only be collected for purposes which are directly related to our functions or activities under the Privacy Act 1988 (Privacy Act), Freedom of Information Act 1982 (FOI Act) or the Australian Information Commissioner Act 2010 (AIC Act), and only when it is necessary for or directly related to such purposes.

 We may collect personal information from users in a number of ways, including when users register on the site, place an order, fill in an online form or utilise other services, features or resources made available through our website.

 - Periodic communication about services or resources that may be of interest to clients

 - Internal record keeping

 - Payment processing

 - Website improvement

 - Running promotions, contests, surveys or other website features